Steady Through Change

 Municipal Employees’ Retirement System of Michigan

-National Council for Social Security Fund, People’s
+National Council for Social Security Fund, People’s Republic of China

 National Investment and Infrastructure Fund Limited